TheRook/KeypoolRandom/README.md

-# LocklessRand
+# Keypool Random - A cryptogrpahically secure lockless PRNG device driver

 ## Motivation:

 Any improvement in the linux kernel's performance has a dramatic effect on power usage worldwide.
-If we can improve the efficiency of Linux’s random number generator by removing bottlenecks then our cell-phone battery will last longer, our data centers will draw less electricity, and we’ll produce less CO2.
+If we can improve the efficiency of Linux’s random number generator by removing bottlenecks then our cell-phone battery will last longer, our data centers will draw less electricity, and the technology we love will produce less CO2.
 None of this should be done at sacrificing basic security needs or violating any NIST requirement.
 We might be able to get more out of the existing entropy pool in the Linux Kernel using AES-OFB, this project is exploring what that looks like.

+## Goals:
+ - Follow NIST security requirements.
+ - Provide a high bar of security while being a very efficient source of random values
+ - Function-level security where all Inputs are untrusted
+ - All outputs are AES cipher-text
+ - Don’t trust input from userspace or from hardware
+ - No worse than hardware rand, but better than the a backdoored hardware rand.
+ - Hardware random is used instead of initializing to 0’s as the current implementation does.
+ - Race conditions help with the generation of random values and maintaining function-level security.

 ## Foreword: